VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Discussion and Future Work

-\parHeading{Enhancing the Breadth and Depth of Applications.} In addition to the four use cases carried out in Section~\ref{sec:useCases}, we plan to explore more visualization applications in greater breadth and depth to unlock the full capacity of \corpus.
-For example, the GNN models tested in~Section~\ref{subsec:GNNcase} are homogeneous, having the same feature length for all the nodes.
-However, given that SVGs are composed of a variety of different elements that have distinct sets of visual properties, heterogeneous GNNs~\cite{HeGNN}, which accept different types of nodes and support node features of unequal lengths, could be a better model candidate.
-Second, semantic labels from \corpus\ have the potential to support the development of rigorous approaches to computing pair-wise chart similarities, which can serve as a quantitative measure to evaluate corpus diversity~\cite{chen2023state}, guiding the future collection of chart corpora.
-Third, there is a thread of research, combining Visualization and Natural Language ~(NL), to solve tasks such as chart QA~\cite{kahou2017figureqa} and chart captioning~\cite{mahinpei2022linecap}.
-The diverse set of charts in \corpus\ and their associated semantic labels can be utilized to synthesize VIS+NL datasets that contain adequate linguistic variations for a large variety of charts, enhancing the generalizability of trained models.
+\parHeading{Enhancing the Breadth and Depth of Applications.} The GNN models tested in~Section~\ref{subsec:GNNcase} are homogeneous, having the same feature length for all the nodes.
+Supporting node features of unequal lengths for different types of nodes could be a better approach.
+Second, the semantic labels have the potential to support the development of rigorous approaches to computing pair-wise chart similarities, which can serve as a quantitative measure to evaluate corpus diversity~\cite{chen2023state}, guiding the future collection of chart corpora.
+Third, for research that combines Visualization and Natural Language ~(NL) to solve tasks such as chart QA~\cite{kahou2017figureqa} and chart captioning~\cite{mahinpei2022linecap}, the diverse set of charts in \corpus\ and the associated semantic labels can be utilized to synthesize datasets that contain high-quality (VIS, NL) pairs, enhancing the generalizability of multi-modal models.

+\parHeading{Supporting Interaction and Animation Labeling.} Currently \corpus focuses on semantic labels in static charts.
+A future direction is to annotate interaction and animation.
+The semantic labels of static components are based on existing visualization abstraction models; we envision that the annotation of interaction and animation also requires solid theoretical foundations on dynamic visualizations.
+We will investigate how interaction grammars like Vega-Lite \cite{satyanarayan_vega-lite_2016} may be used and explore additional abstractions.